 The competition is fierce.

 For close to a decade Swimco was the only Canadian retailer where you could purchase a swimsuit year-round.
-Their business thrived because they had something to suit everyone who walked through their doors, but as online retailers and other departments stores began entering the marketplace, Swimco started losing its share.
+Their business thrived because they had something to suit everyone who walked through their doors, but as online retailers and other department stores began entering the marketplace, Swimco started losing its share.
 They approached Daughter to craft a campaign that would help them stake their territory in a way that was emotionally resonant with consumers that spanned a range of tastes, demographics, ages and income levels.

 The question became: how can you meaningfully connect with a culture that is simultaneously obsessed and repulsed with the way bodies are presented in the media?